rieckpil/custom-maven-archetypes/README.md

 After Open Liberty successfully started visit `http://localhost:9080/`

-## Java EE 8 with Microprofile 2.0.1 for JSF development
+## Java EE 8 with Microprofile 2.0.1 and Java 8 for JSF development

 With this Maven archetype you can bootstrap a simple Java EE 8 JSF application in seconds.
 This archetype contains the following files/dependencies: